 - Website: http://www.elporvenirdecafayate.com/en/

 Finca Las Nubes | Best Vineyard Setting

-To visit Finca Las Nubes you need a car, a bike or the stamina to walk five and a half kilometers out of the city.
+To visit Finca Las Nubes you need a car, a bike, or the stamina to walk five and a half kilometers out of the city.
 Finca Las Nubes is located just on the outskirts of the city at the foothills of the surrounding mountains.
-It is just a short distance from the entrance Cascadas de Rio Colorando and therefore a pleasant way to end the strenuous hike to the waterfalls (more info below).
+It is just a short distance from the entrance Cascadas de Rio Colorado and therefore a pleasant way to end the strenuous hike to the waterfalls (more info below).
 The winery overlooks acres and acres of beautiful vineyards which can be viewed from a lovely garden which makes it one of the best wineries to visit in Cafayate.

-Finca Las Nubes offers a tour which includes a tour of the vineyard and wine production facilities as well as a tasting.
+Finca Las Nubes offers a tour that includes a tour of the vineyard and wine production facilities as well as a tasting.
 The tasting includes four different wines from their young wine line and feels a bit rushed.
 Instead, we recommend grabbing a bottle (or two) and enjoying them in the garden for a relaxed afternoon.

-Finca Las Nubes specializes in the torrentes for which Cafayate is known for in Argentina.
+Finca Las Nubes specializes in the torrentes for which Cafayate is known in Argentina.
 It was light and crisp just as you would want it on a hot summer’s day.
 Skip the rosé as this varietal should be left to the French.
 The red wines tasted fine, but were not our favorites in Cafayate and definitely not in Argentina as a whole.

 - Address: Camino del Divisadero s / n, Cafayate

 - Hours of Operation: Daily from 10:00 am – 7:00 pm

 - Cost: ARS $250 per person (tasting)

 - Website: https://www.fincalasnubes.com.ar/